 Encouraged by initial funding from the Henry Luce Foundation

-This degree involves the standard two year MSW program and includes an advanced internship in the country where they intend to serve.
+degree involves the standard two year MSW program and includes an advanced internship in the country where the student intends to serve.

-* Through the GML specialization, students will have the opportunity to research systemic issues regarding a social injustice occurring in the nation to which they plan to relocate or return, research global best practices regarding community change, and create an evidence-informed plan of intervention.
+Through the GML specialization, students will research systemic issues regarding a social injustice occurring in the nation to which they plan to relocate or return, research global best practices regarding community change, and create an evidence-informed plan of intervention.
 GML students will: